 Since joining the team at Restaurant Gordon Ramsay in 2002 – where she became chef-patron in 2012 and subsequently earned the three- Michelin-starred restaurant five AA rosettes and a perfect 10 in the hallowed Good Food Guide – chef Clare Smyth has been awarded an MBE, and catered for Prince Harry and Meghan Markle’s royal wedding.

-In 2017, Clare Smyth opened her first solo venture, Core by Clare Smyth, which quickly garnered the most in-demand reservations in London, and she hopes to open her new restaurant, The Crown, in Sydney in 2021.
+In 2017, Clare Smyth opened her first solo venture, Core by Clare Smyth, which quickly garnered the most in-demand reservations in London.
+She opened the playfully-titled Oncore by Clare Smyth at the Crown, Sydney in 2021.
+It has also been garlanded with praise including being rated the best Sydney restaurant with a view.
 We caught up with the chef to discover her culinary icons, kitchen secrets and guilty food pleasures.

 I don’t believe that any ingredient is over- or underrated.
 It’s what you do with it that counts.